 I'd love to muss that hair up.

-I'll bet you would, I thought, and keyed in a noncommittal Mhmm.
-Then, I have to go.
+I'll bet you would, I thought, and keyed in a noncommittal Mhmm followed by a timely, I have to go.
 It was time to cut him off before he got too excited.
-I wasn't bored enough to play games with him that would most likely include cyber sex.
-Or was it phone sex?
+I wasn't bored enough to play games with him that would most likely include cybersex.

 Oh. will u be online later?

 Probably.
 When wasn't I online at night?
-Even if I wasn't actually using the computer I turned on MySpace and listened for the mail alert that meant I had a message.
+Even if I wasn't actually using the computer I always turned on my Tagged account and listened for the dinging alert that meant I had a message.
 Bye.

 I stared at the phone for another five minutes but he didn't return my parting message.